NikChhillar/personal-discord/README.md

 3. Make your changes and commit them with descriptive commit messages.
 4. Push your changes to your forked repository.
 5. Create a pull request describing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README template according to your project's specific details.
-Good luck with your Discord Clone project!
-If you have any further questions, feel free to ask.

 ## Deploy on Vercel